aiven/devportal/docs/tools/cli/service.rst

   * - ``--cloud``
     - The cloud region name; check :ref:`avn-cloud-list` for more information
   * - ``--disk-space-gib``
-    - Extra amount of disk space for data storage (GiB)
+    - Total amount of disk space for data storage (GiB)
   * - ``--no-fail-if-exists``
     - The create command will not fail if a service with the same name already exists
   * - ``--project-vpc-id``